-6.4.2 Appointment of audit panels and honoraria
+Appointment of audit panels and honoraria

-The panels for each New Zealand university audit will be approved by the Board, or by the Chair acting on behalf of the Board.
+The panels for each Aotearoa New Zealand university audit will be approved by the Board, or by the Chair acting on behalf on the Board.

 The size and composition of an audit panel is influenced by the particular characteristics of the institution to be audited, the scope of the audit, and the availability of prospective panel members.
-An audit panel typically includes a senior person (usually an academic or academic administrator) from a New Zealand university as Chair, a New Zealand academic, an academic from outside of New Zealand, and an experienced student or recent graduate.
+An audit panel typically includes a senior person (usually an academic or academic administrator) from an Aotearoa New Zealand university as Chair, an Aotearoa New Zealand academic, an academic from outside of Aotearoa New Zealand, and an experienced student or recent graduate.
+At least one panel member must whakapapa Māori, and at least one member must have expertise in te ao Māori and/or Te Tiriti o Waitangi.